Future Energy and Resources

 Future grid with smarter inverters

 The Australian electricity grid is rapidly shifting towards renewable energy, which poses new challenges for maintaining grid stability.
 Traditionally, synchronous generators, which are mostly driven by fossil fuels have helped balance the power system, but as more renewable energy is integrated, it is becoming paramount to explore alternatives that can replace the beneficial characteristics of synchronous generators.
-This project investigates how Grid-Forming Inverters (GFMIs) could play a key role in keeping the grid stable and reliable with very few synchronous machines.
-While Grid-Following Inverters (GFLIs) are predominantly employed in the current grid system, they are unable to operate without the system strength and inertial support provided by synchronous machines or that might potentially be provided by GFMIs.
+This project investigates how grid-forming inverters (GFMIs) could play a key role in keeping the grid stable and reliable with very few synchronous machines.
+While grid-following inverters (GFLIs) are predominantly employed in the current grid system, they are unable to operate without the system strength and inertial support provided by synchronous machines or that might potentially be provided by GFMIs.
 The project will implement simulation models of GFMIs, which will be used to explore technical challenges and viability of integrating GFMIs into large grids to contribute to Australia's transition to 100% renewable energy.

-- Gyuri (Taylor) Kim
+Project by: Gyuri (Taylor) Kim

 -